ltskinner/critical-path-nlp/README.md

 output_directory = "../models/trained_BERT/" # Trained model and results landing folder

 # Multi-Label and Single-Label Specific
-data_dir=None  # Directory .tsv data is stored in - typically for CoLA/MPRC or other datasets with known structure
+data_dir = None  # Directory .tsv data is stored in - typically for CoLA/MPRC or other datasets with known structure

 ```